ABM4ALL/Melodie/docs/source/installation.rst

 * rpyc (Parallel computing)
 * flask (Web interface)

 Python versions 3.8 through 3.14 are tested and supported.
-Thread-based parallel execution is intended for Python 3.13+ free-threaded builds, with the best-tested path currently being Python 3.14.
+When no explicit parallel mode is provided, Melodie defaults to thread-based parallel execution on Python 3.13+ and process-based execution on older Python versions.

 For detailed dependencies, please visit `requirements.txt <https://github.com/ABM4ALL/Melodie/blob/master/requirements.txt>`_